Another flavour of matzoh crunch coming at you today. We were gifted a box of round matzoh, and I wanted to create something special with them.

 The quintessential coconut macaroon is slightly crunchy on the outside and chewy in the middle, without being gluey.
 They should be sweet, but not cloyingly so, and they should be bursting with shreds of sweetened coconut.
 A final dip in a melted chocolate bath, to cover the lower third of the macaroon would not be a bad thing.

 Cook’s Illustrated’s test kitchen discovered that the choice of coconut in the macaroon makes a big difference in both taste and texture.
-Unsweetened shredded coconut, which is drier than sweetened, solved the gluey texture issue.
-Sweetened shredded coconut packed more flavor than unsweetened, and together they worked very well.
+Unsweetened shredded coconut, which is drier than sweetened, solved the gluey texture issue. Ā Sweetened shredded coconut packed more flavor than unsweetened, and together they worked very well.
 To add one more layer of coconut flavor, they tried cream of coconut and cracked the coconut macaroon code.

-Coconut cream is very similar to coconut milk but contains less water.
-Coconut cream is made by simmering equal parts of shredded coconut and water until frothy, then straining the mixture through a cheesecloth, squeezing out as much liquid as possible; this is coconut milk.
+Cream of coconut, is not to be confused with coconut cream or coconut milk.
+Here is a little coconut product primer: Coconut creamĀ is very similar toĀ coconut milkĀ but contains lessĀ water.Ā Coconut cream is made byĀ simmeringĀ equal parts of shreddedĀ coconutĀ and water until frothy,Ā Ā then straining the mixture through aĀ cheesecloth, squeezing out as much liquid as possible; this is coconut milk.
 The coconut milk is refrigerated and allowed to set.
 Coconut cream is the thick non-liquid part that separates and rises to the top of the coconut milk.

 Lately, there has been much written about the evils of high fructose corn syrup.
 This is not the same as the regular corn syrup you buy for baking.
 If you are at all concerned and want to know more about the science behind it, this article clears up the confusion.